henry-hai/barber_website/README.md

 Please visit my [Locations](#locations) section for hours and seasonal details.

 ## Booking Policies
-Please read and accept my booking policies before scheduling an appointment:
+Please read & accept my booking policies before scheduling an appointment:
 - 24-hour cancellation notice required
 - Late arrivals may incur fees or rescheduling
 - Repeated late arrivals may result in a temporary suspension

 ## How to Book an Appointment
 To book an appointment, navigate to the "Book An Appointment" section on my website.
-Fill out the form with your details, and we’ll confirm your booking via text.
-We look forward to serving you!
+Fill out the form with your details, and I’ll confirm your booking via text.
+I look forward to hearing from you!

 ## Contact
 Follow me on [Instagram](https://www.instagram.com/henryhai_) or connect on [LinkedIn](https://www.linkedin.com/notifications/?filter=all) to stay updated.